mweidner037/list-positions/internals.md

 Besides embedding dependencies, LexPositions have the nice property that their lexicographic order matches the tree order.

 These two sort orders are a natural fit because they both sort by earlier layers first, using lower layers only as a tiebreaker.
 However, to make them exactly match, we need to do a few things specially:

+TODO: 1,2: rules replaced with escaping.
+Also: tilde rule/escaping.

 1. We ban commas and periods in bunchIDs and offsets.
 Otherwise, the lexicographic order might not respect layer boundaries.
 2. In the tree's depth-first search, we order bunch nodes not by bunchID, but by `bunchID + ","`.
 This matches the lexicographic order when there are sibling bunchIDs like `"abc"` vs `"abc "`: descendant nodes will end up comparing `"abc,<...>"` vs `"abc ,<...>"`; the former is greater because `"," > " "`, even though in isolation `"abc" < "abc "`.